Prompt Engineering · OrevateAI

 The limitations of standard LLMs are well-documented.
 Their knowledge is static, frozen at the time of their last training.
 This leads to several problems:

-• Outdated Information: LLMs can’t access real-time events or the latest research.
+• Outdated Information: LLMs cannot access real-time events or the latest research without augmentation.

 • Lack of Specificity: They struggle with highly specialized or proprietary information not present in their training data.